utra/utra-old-website/teams/soccer.md

 - Able to make simple simulations in MATLab
 - Intermediate Understanding of basic Linux commands
 - Basic understanding of Linux computer networking
-- Understading on how interfaces work on an Arduino or Raspberry Pi
+- Understanding on how interfaces work on an Arduino or Raspberry Pi

 #### Extras
 - Experience of ROS architecture is a plus